Language-Research-Technology/ldaca-website/content/news/posts/arkisto-stack-or-2023/index.md

 <img src='Slide22.png' alt='  ' title='Slide: 22' border='1'  width='85%%'/>

 This slide illustrates the flexibility of the approach we’re taking.
-As LDaCA is a national project, our archival repositories and those of our partners such as PARADISEC will be distributed with differences of governance, varying by organisation, language type and discipline, though there is still a desire to be able to aggregate data into services that make it findable.
+As LDaCA is a national project, our archival repositories and those of our partners such as {{< glossary_link display="PARADISEC" id="paradisec" >}} will be distributed with differences of governance, varying by organisation, language type and discipline, though there is still a desire to be able to aggregate data into services that make it findable.

 </section>